 White, S.A., Applications of Distributed Arithmetic to Digital Signal Processing: A Tutorial Review.
 IEEE ASSP Magazine, Vol. 6, No. 3.

-This shift register serves as a delay line, storing the bit serial
+register.
+This shift register serves as a delay line, storing the bit serial data

 The delay line is tapped (based on the input word size